eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 4.md

 ## Algorithm 4: Inefficient Dynamic Programming Solution
 ### Definition
-Let n be the number of paintings that must be arranged on platforms.
-Each painting, si, has a height hi and a width wi.
-Furthermore, each platform has the same maximum width W, and the paintings must be displayed in the order they are provided.
+Let n be the number of paintings to be arrranged on platforms.
+Each painting, s_i, has a height h_i and a width w_i.
+Also, each platform has the same maximum width W, and the paintings must be displayed in the order they are provided.
 The cost of placing a group of paintings on a platform is defined by the height of the tallest painting on that platform.

-To design this $\Theta(n^3)$ algorithm algorithm, we can use the approach of utilizing a cost matrix and dynamic programming to calculate the minimum height arrangement.
+To design this $\Theta(n^3)$ algorithm algorithm, we can utilize a cost matrix and dynamic programming to calculate the minimum height arrangement.

 OPT(j): The minimized total height cost of arranging the first j paintings on platforms, where j is the rightmost painting being considered.
 In this formulation, the cost is calculated as